-The property encompasses over 100 acres and one half mile of prime beach-front.
-The beach links the 200-acre Wasque Reservation and the 500-acre Cape Poge Wildlife Refuge.
-The entire area is managed by The Trustees of Reservations, a state-wide private land conservation organization, ensuring that a coordinated ecological management effort is applied to the entire barrier beach ecosystem.
+The property surrounds over 100 acres and a half mile of prime beachfront.
+The beach links the Wasque Reservation and the Cape Poge Wildlife Refuge.
+The Trustees of Reservations manages the area.
+The group applies a coordinated ecological management effort to the barrier beach ecosystem.

 From Chappaquiddick Island ferry dock, travel on Chappaquiddick Road until the road turns sharply right.
 Continue heading straight on Dike Bridge Road.
 Park before or after the bridge.